varunswarup0/DeCluttr/docs/enhancement_proposal.md

 The UI keeps just the swipe deck, mascot, folder button and progress bar.
 Swipes glide smoothly with subtle fades, and milestone celebrations add vibrant confetti for a polished feel.
 Theme folders like `nature` introduce fresh mascot colors and matching sounds, all persisted via the existing store.

+A short radial wave now bursts from the center after seven rapid deletes, giving an extra punch without tracking stats.
+The overlay fades automatically so gameplay never stops.

 Implementation touches only a few modules: extra animations live under `assets/mascot/<theme>/`, new sounds go in `assets/sounds/`, and minor logic updates occur in `components/SwipeDeck.tsx` and `store/store.ts` to trigger effects.
 Zustand persistence and AsyncStorage continue handling settings to avoid new state bugs.
 The audio service's silent mock approach ensures any missing files fail gracefully.